 - Check the water bottle cap fits appropriately with the bottle

-- Check the bisleri bottle’s mouth because it is too small, or it is as per the specification document.
+- Check the bisleri bottle’s mouth because it is too small or as per the specification document.

-- Fill the bisleri bottle with water and verify is it is licking in some places or not.
+- Fill the bisleri bottle with water and verify if it is licking in some places.

-- Fill the water in a bottle after that seal it with The Cap and put it in a refrigerator for a cooling, and see what happens.
+- Fill the water in a bottle; seal it with The Cap, put it in a refrigerator for cooling, and see what happens.

 - Keep the filled water bottle in a fridge for a long time and see what happens to the container.

-- Put the water bottle filled with water inside the freezer box of the refrigerator, and she is the bottle expands (If it made with plastic) or breaks (if it is made with glass).
+- Put the bottle filled with water inside the freezer box of the refrigerator, and see if the bottle expands (If it is made with plastic) or breaks (if it is made with glass).

-- Fill the water in a bottle and put it in a microwave oven, and try to hit the water.
+- Fill the water in a bottle, put it in a microwave oven, and try to hit it.

-- Put some heat water in the bottle and see the effects.
+- Put some heated water in the bottle and see the effects.

 - Keep a bottle dry for a long time and see what happens.
 Check if any physical or chemical deformation occurs in the bottle or not.

-- Test the water off a bottle and see is there any chemical change, Check is it safe to drink that water or not.
+- Test the water off a bottle and see if there is any chemical change; check whether it is safe to drink that water.

-- Keep water inside the bottle for a long time, and Check is the smell of water is changed.
+- Keep water inside the bottle for a long time, and Check if the smell of the water has changed.

-- Try to drink the water directly from the bottle and Check it is comfortable to drink or water spilled outside while you are drinking.
+- Drink the water directly from the bottle and check if it is comfortable or if water spills outside while drinking.

 - Drop the empty bottle from a reasonable height and check whether the bottle is breaking into small pieces or large pieces.

-- Drop the full bottle with water from a reasonable height and check whether the bottle is breaking into small pieces or large pieces.
+- Drop the full bottle of water from a reasonable height and check whether the bottle is breaking into small pieces or large pieces.

-- Check the material of the bottle is recyclable or not.
+- Check whether the material of the bottle is recyclable or not.

-- Check if the bottle is made with plastic is it is easily crushable or not.
+- Check whether the bottle is made of plastic and easily crushable.

 - Check in the bottle.
 You can also hold household things like honey, fruit juice, fuel, paint, etc.

-These are some of the necessary test scenarios which we think you can quickly think about these scenarios.
-You can also take this is a testing exercise and tried to find out some more test scenarios for the bottle test case.
+These are some of the necessary test scenarios for a water bottle, and we think you can quickly think about these scenarios.
+You can also take this as a testing exercise and try to find out some more test cases for bottles.

-As most of our visitors request some sample test cases, we have added a few sample test cases and test scenarios for review, please go through them with those so that you can get an idea about how to write test cases in the real-time scenario.
-If you think I have missed any other posts, feel free to drop in the software testingo comment section.
+As most of our visitors request sample test cases for bottle scenarios, we have added a few test cases and scenarios for review.
+Please go through them with those to understand how to write test cases in the real-time scenario.
+If you think I have missed any other posts, please drop in the software testingo comment section.

-If you still want to contribute something to the testing community regarding Bike test cases or test scenarios or any programs, then you can share it with us at email@example.com.
+If you still want to contribute something to the testing community regarding Bike test cases test scenarios, or any programs, then you can share it with us at firstname.lastname@example.org.